hupe13/respect-robotstxt-or-block/readme.md

 * Please check your web servers log files, to get the bad crawlers strings and check that you are not blocking the good crawlers!

 * Check the debug log too.

+* It's a battle against windmills!
+Some crawlers are always there, others come and go.